DavidMStraub/imapbackup3/README.md

 * Python 3 compatible
 * Supports mbox or Maildir formats
 * Can be imported and used as library
+* When used as a library, messages can be filtered or modified on the fly

 ## Requirements